-During the first quarter of 2012, the Company discovered over 100 meters of net oil pay in Ngamia-1 in Block 10BB (Kenya), the first Tullow-Africa Oil joint venture exploration well drilled.
+During the first quarter of 2012, the Company discovered over 100 meters of net oil pay in the Ngamia-1 well in Block 10BB (Kenya), the first Tullow-Africa Oil joint venture exploration well drilled.
 In response to the successful Ngamia-1 well, the Company together with its partners ramped up its exploration program in Kenya and Ethiopia, and at year-end had two rigs operating in Kenya and one rig operating in Ethiopia.
-A fourth Tullow-Africa Oil joint venture rig is in the process of being sourced and is intended to commence testing and drilling operations in the second half of 2013.
+The Company and its partner agreed to source a fourth rig to commence testing and drilling operations in the second half of 2013.

-Following completion of the Ngamia-1 well, the Company and its partner Tullow moved the rig to drill theTwiga South-1 exploration well in Block 13T (Kenya) which is on trend with Ngamia-1.
+Following completion of the Ngamia-1 well, the Company and its partner Tullow moved the rig to drill the Twiga South-1 exploration well in Block 13T (Kenya) which is on trend with Ngamia-1.
 Twiga South-1 successfully encountered 30 meters of net oil pay.
-The Company and its partners performed a drill stem test ("DST") which resulted in a cumulative flow rate of 2,812 barrels of oil per day ("bopd") from three zones, despite being constrained by surface equipment.
-With optimized testing equipment, the cumulative flow rate is anticipated to have increased to a cumulative rate of approximately 5,200 bopd.
-High quality 37 degree API waxy sweet crude flowed from all three zones in the Auwerwer formation with good quality reservoir sands encountered.
-The well was suspended as a potential future production well.
-The rig has now been moved to Ngamia-1 where testing operations on five to six zones have commenced.
+The Company and its partners commenced a drill stem test ("DST") near the end of 2012.